kimberli/notably/README.md

 ### `"added snippet"`

 * Fired when a user adds a snippet
-* adds the snippet to the corresponding session's feed
+* Adds the snippet to the corresponding session's feed

 **params**